Fehings/git_novice/_episodes/04-changes.md

 we'll add another line to the file:

 ~~~
-$ nano mars.txt
+$ nano trepanation.txt
-$ cat mars.txt
+$ cat trepanation.txt
 ~~~
 {: .language-bash}

 ~~~
-Cold and dry, but everything is my favorite color
+Cheap and easy, just need a corkscrew.
-The two moons may be a problem for Wolfman
+Kind of awful though, and rather old fashioned.
-But the Mummy will appreciate the lack of humidity
+Maybe not.
 ~~~
 {: .output}